Let’s be good to our fluffy and feathered friends, as well as all the other wonderful creatures on the planet – I include (most) humans as well!

 Again, have a look on Etsy and see if anything springs to mind.
 Are you an excellent wood carver?
 Maybe you could create wooden egg cups or Easter bunnies!
 Really, looking at some of the wonderful creations made me want to immediately sort out some crafting space in my home.

-So, a month to go if you’re reading this a month before Easter 🙂 – plenty of time to create something different this year.
+So, if you’re reading this only a month before Easter, there’s still plenty of time to create something different this year.

 Anyway, Happy eco-friendly, sugar-free Easter everyone!